matthew-robertson/Useful_things/I Learned Something Today/Games.md

 1. It turns out "Famiclones" were a [whole thing](https://medium.com/super-jump/the-nintendo-famicom-clone-craze-ebbf69bdd403).
 1. "Chinese company Subor shifted its efforts to develop a game console, creating an unlicensed Chinese language version of the Famicom, called the Xiao Ba Wang (‘Little Tyrant”)."
 Jackie Chan was a brand ambassador for their educational series.
 1. The popular Polish Famiclone "Pegasus" was apparently a re-branded Taiwanese clone, of all things, named "Micro Genius".
 After other Famiclones overtook the Pegasus, they made a deal with Sega to sell a rebranded Genesis.
 Then the next gen of consoles released in Europe.
 They bowed out of consoles and now make soft drinks as Hoop.
-1. The Russian famiclone was, of course, the Dendy Junior.
+1. The Russian Famiclone was, of course, the Dendy Junior.

 ## Dungeons and Dragons
 1. If you're using terrain, you don't have to represent everything.
 That will leave pressure off you, and give you better opportunities to wow your players.
 Use a variety of methods: theatre of the mind, battle mat, actual builds.